bdzwillo/ubuntu_gtk_tweaks/README.md

 that can restore window size and positions, but this is not the same like a clean startup configuration.

 To run an application when a GNOME session starts, a script like [terminal1.desktop](autostart/terminal1.desktop) has to be placed in the `.config/autostart` folder of the home directory.
-The command itself must be avaible in the shell `PATH`.
+The command itself must be avaible in the shell `PATH` (add the scripts folder to the PATH).

 Note: It is also possible to manage startup-applications with the [gnome-tweaks](https://gitlab.gnome.org/GNOME/gnome-tweaks) tool.
 But on GNOME 4 gnome-tweaks has some issues and sometimes overrides old entries.